 Some patients with cancer may not be able to receive a deep Swedish massage or other intense forms of bodywork.
 This would apply to patients who are in a weakened physical condition as a result of treatment with chemotherapy, radiation therapy or surgery; or as a result of the cancer itself.
 However, this does not eliminate the possibility of massage because the techniques can be adapted to each patient’s condition.
 The benefits of touch therapies can be safely experienced by all cancer patients.

-Highlands Oncology offers massage services at a cost of $40 per hour.
+Highlands Oncology offers massage services at a cost of $45 per hour for patients and their caregivers, $60 per hour for other guests.
 Massages are given at our office at 688 E. Milsap in Fayetteville and at our cancer center in Rogers.
 To schedule this service, please call 479-587-1700.

 Each patient’s massage is designed for their specific needs, taking in to account their condition, symptoms, treatment type, and response to treatment.
 Many massage and bodywork modalities are available: